Dobřichovice: History

 In 1876, Dobřichovice was promoted to a market town.
 Dobřichovice was proclaimed a town in 2006.

+Demographics

 Transport

-The Prague–Dobřichovice–Beroun railway line is situated on the right bank of the Berounka river and has a stop in Dobřichovice.
+Dobřichovice is located on the railway line Prague–Beroun.

 Sights

 The Dobřichovice Castle retains its Baroque appearance from the 18th century.
 The castle Chapel of Saint Jude the Apostle next to the castle was built in 1679.
 Until 1948, the castle served as a summer residence of the grand masters of Knights of the Cross with the Red Star.
 Today it is owned again by the order and inaccessible to the public.

+An architectural monument is the Villa Pellé.
+It was built in the Neoclassical style in 1882–1883.
+Among the owners of the village were General Maurice Pellé and the painter Zdenka Braunerová, who decorated the house with a wall painting with folk Moravian Slovak motifs.